staking-foundation/docs/docs/03-features.md

 ### 🪨 Immutable, non-upgradable contracts

-Most of Diva’s smart contracts will be immutable and non-upgradable, minimizing the potential vectors of attack.
+Diva’s smart contracts are aiming to be immutable and non-upgradable, minimizing the potential vectors of attack.
 This way Diva does not rely on human intervention.

 Diva is working towards a minimized-governance design and ossifying its operations.